erleben/OpenTissue/documentation/using_demo_framework.md

 Notice the pre-directive DEFINE_GLUT_MAIN this is needed in order to tell the framework that it should create an application main entry point (ie. a int main(int argc, char ** argv) function).
 Next you are ready to create the inherited application class.
 It should at very least look something like

 <pre>
-class Application : public OpenTissue::glut::PerspectiveViewApplication
+class Application : public OpenTissue::graphics::PerspectiveViewApplication
 {
 public: